Generic name: meloxicam

 In case of an overdosage, discontinue Anjeso therapy and contact a regional poison control center at 1-800-222-1222.

-Anjeso (meloxicam) is a nonsteroidal anti-inflammatory drug (NSAID).
+Anjeso (meloxicam) is a nonsteroidal anti-inflammatory drug (NSAID) of the enolic acid class.
 It is a sterile opaque, pale-yellow, aqueous dispersion containing the active pharmaceutical ingredient meloxicam for intravenous administration.
-Each mL of aqueous dispersion contains 30 mg of meloxicam, povidone, sodium deoxycholate (deoxycholic acid), sucrose, and water for injection
+Each mL of aqueous dispersion contains 30 mg of meloxicam.
+The inactive ingredients of Anjeso include: 9 mg povidone, 3 mg sodium deoxycholate (deoxycholic acid), 60 mg sucrose, and water for injection.

 Figure 1: Structural Formula of Meloxicam

 Anjeso - Clinical Pharmacology

 Mechanism of Action

 The mechanism of action of meloxicam, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 Meloxicam is a potent inhibitor of prostaglandin synthesis in vitro.
 Meloxicam concentrations reached during therapy have produced in vivo effects.
 Prostaglandins sensitize afferent nerves and potentiate the action of bradykinin in inducing pain in animal models.
 Prostaglandins are mediators of inflammation.
 Because meloxicam is an inhibitor of prostaglandin synthesis, its mode of action may be due to a decrease of prostaglandins in peripheral tissues.